The Size-Mass relation at Rest-Frame $1.5\mu$m from JWST/NIRCam in the COSMOS-WEB and PRIMER-COSMOS fields: Stellar mass corrections

 The use of $\langle K_s - F277W\rangle_{|J-K_s}$ instead of the global median of $K_s - F277W$ is motivated by the correlation between $K_s - F277W$ and $J-K_s$ that is negative for $J-K_s<0.4$, positive for $0.4<J-K_s<1$ and flat for redder colors inducing up to 0.3mag variations in the median $K_s - F277W$.

 The resulting median correction is $M_{\star,\text{corr}} - M_{\star,\text{LePhare}}=0$, with a standard deviation of 0.12 dex.
-We note that these corrections cause slight shifts in the mass-size distibution but do not affect any of our conclusions.
+We note that these corrections cause slight shifts in the mass-size distribution but do not affect any of our conclusions.